chapmanjacobd/BuildButler/README.md

  *
  * Permission is also granted, in addition to the above, to any person using a copy
  * of the Sofrware with "Free Culture" design files (design source files are
- * freely available, with no limitation, at any time, in Gerber format), to modify,
+ * freely available, with no limitation, at any time, in Gerber format or equivalent with
- * merge, publish, and distribute, the Software, subject to the above conditions.
+ * all source files), to modify, merge, publish, and distribute, the Software, subject
+ * to the above conditions.
  *
  * THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
  * IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,